Here’s a true-or-false quiz: Yellowstone National Park has thousands of freely roaming buffalo.

 All About the Buffalo

-An actual buffalo, rather than a bison, are not native to the Americas.
+An actual buffalo, rather than a bison, is not native to the Americas.
 There are a few kinds, including the water buffalo and the African buffalo.
 You may have heard of the Cape buffalo, a subspecies of the African buffalo.

 Where in the World